Knowledge of Uncertain Worlds: Programming with Logical Constraints: Formal definition of semantics of DA logic

-\mypar{Atoms, literals, and projection} Let $\pgm$ be a program.
+\Vex{1} \mypar{Atoms, literals, and projection} Let $\pgm$ be a program.
 Let $K$ be a kunit in $\pgm$.
 A predicate is {\em intensional} in $K$ if it appears in the conclusion of at least one rule in $K$; otherwise, it is {\em extensional} in $K$.
-The {\em domain} of $K$ is the set of constants in $K$ plus, for each kunit $K_1$ such that $K_1\cocs$ appears in $K$, the constraint models of $K_1$, computed as defined below.
+The {\em domain} of $K$ is the union of the following sets: the set of constants in $K$, and for each kunit $K_1$ such that $K_1\cocs$ appears in $K$, the set of constraint models of $K_1$.
+Constraint models are formally defined in the last paragraph of Section \ref{subsec:semantics}.
 The requirement that the CS-dependency relation is acyclic ensures the constraint models of $K_1$ are determined before the semantics of $K$ is considered.

 An {\em atom} of $K$ is a formula $P(c_1,...,c_a)$ formed by applying a predicate $P$ in $K$ with arity $a$ to $a$ constants in the domain of $K$.
 A {\em literal} of $K$ is a formula of the form $P(c_1,...,c_a)$ or $P\cof(c_1,...,c_a)$, for any atom $P(c_1,...,c_a)$ of $K$ where $P$ is a predicate that does not reference founded semantics or constraint semantics.
 These are called {\em positive literals} and {\em negative literals} for $P(c_1,...,c_a)$, respectively.
 A set of literals is {\em consistent} if it does not contain positive and negative literals for the same atom.
 The {\em projection} of a kunit $K$ onto a set $S$ of predicates, denoted $\proj{K}{S}$, contains all facts of $K$ for predicates in $S$ and all rules of $K$ whose conclusions contain predicates in $S$.